gguigaa/SolutionCleaner/README.md

 # About

-> Designer for DotNet projects
+> Designed for DotNet projects

 This is a simple project to clean or erase folders .vs, bin, obj and packages from a solution folder.
 It is not too uncommon to Visual Studio crash something and you need to clean the mentioned folders so you can continue your work.